 Once the yeast has exhausted its supply of sugar however it will cease to produce carbon dioxide, and so it must be placed in the oven at just the right time to ensure a good final rise.

 The speed of yeast fermentation can be controlled by the addition of salt and sugar.
 Both ingredients draw out water from the yeast, slowing them down.

 Doughs that contain high levels of salt or sugar will therefore need longer proving times or larger quantities or special strains of yeast.

-Yeast multiply very quickly in a dough during fermentation, reaching a peak once a critical amount of the sugar has been exhausted.
+Yeast multiplies very quickly in dough during fermentation, reaching a peak once a critical amount of the sugar has been exhausted.
 They are all destroyed in the heat of the oven during baking, but their flavorful by-products remain.